Aizistral/Rock-Paper-Scissors/README.md

 The assignment doesn't even say where exactly machine learning is supposed to come into picture, or if it is indeed mandatory for it to come into picture at all.
 While other certification projects have a clear counterpart that was explored in the curriculum, there is no such thing for this one, leaving the unfortunate assignee completely lost.

 I will admit that in the end, I enjoyed the challenging and open-ended nature of this assignment, and had a lot of fun experimenting with different approaches.
-However, I feel like it would simply be *too much* for most people, forcing them to either give up or resort to copying someone else's solution.
+However, I feel like it will simply be *too much* for most people, forcing them to either give up or resort to copying someone else's solution.
 This is especially bad considering that this is the first certification project on the list, and none of the other ones are even remotely as challenging.

 ## Assumptions